FOLLOW US

 Read best practice when travelling with medicines on TravelHealthPro

-Healthcare facilities in Tonga
+Healthcare in Tonga

 Health facilities in Tonga are basic.
 The range of drugs available is limited and modern equipment is in short supply.
 Medical evacuation from Tonga is required for most non-basic medical problems.